 Every one of our sparkling pools in town is guilty of evaporation, plus they lose water with every splash and every time a person leaves a pool.
 Golf courses have to be watered to keep green.
 Streets and sidewalks need to be cleaned even when it’s hot.
 Construction sites also have to spray water to keep the dust down.
 We consume.
 We grow very little food.

 Where Does The Water Come From?

 The Colorado River supplies 90% of Southern Nevada’s water.
-The other 10% of the city’s water is taken out of water company owned community wells scattered around the valley.
-The Las Vegas Valley Water District wells, residential private wells, and residential community wells make up the other 10% with aquifer water.
+The other 10% of the city’s water is from water company-owned community wells scattered around the valley.
+The Las Vegas Valley Water District wells, private residential wells, and residential community wells make up the other 10% with aquifer water.

 Supply and Demand:

 Virgin River Water Rights coming from Utah is an optional future resource.
 Currently, the demand doesn’t justify the expense that would be involved to pipe that river and make a new pumping station.
-A lesser expense would be to pipe the Virgin River into the Colorado River and use the existing pumping station, but it is 50 years old, and that creates problems too.
+A lesser expense would be to pipe the Virgin River into the Colorado River and use the existing pumping station.
+But since it’s 50 years old, that also creates problems.
 For now, we need to enjoy the Virgin River while it remains wild.
 The Virgin River Gorge along I-15 is an absolutely lovely place.
 I think keeping the Virgin River basin wild and its water enhancing our local desert’s beauty is worth the cost of conservation.